offbynull/learn/Biology/input/input.md

 ```

 ## Organelles and Layout

+START BACK OFF ON peroxisomes AND ADD A DIAGRAM FOR A BACTERIA AS WELL BECAUSE THE DESCRIPTIONS ARE FOR BOTH EUK EYUK AND PROK CELLS.

+START BACK OFF ON peroxisomes AND ADD A DIAGRAM FOR A BACTERIA AS WELL BECAUSE THE DESCRIPTIONS ARE FOR BOTH EUK EYUK AND PROK CELLS.

+START BACK OFF ON peroxisomes AND ADD A DIAGRAM FOR A BACTERIA AS WELL BECAUSE THE DESCRIPTIONS ARE FOR BOTH EUK EYUK AND PROK CELLS.

+START BACK OFF ON peroxisomes AND ADD A DIAGRAM FOR A BACTERIA AS WELL BECAUSE THE DESCRIPTIONS ARE FOR BOTH EUK EYUK AND PROK CELLS.

+START BACK OFF ON peroxisomes AND ADD A DIAGRAM FOR A BACTERIA AS WELL BECAUSE THE DESCRIPTIONS ARE FOR BOTH EUK EYUK AND PROK CELLS.

+START BACK OFF ON peroxisomes AND ADD A DIAGRAM FOR A BACTERIA AS WELL BECAUSE THE DESCRIPTIONS ARE FOR BOTH EUK EYUK AND PROK CELLS.

+START BACK OFF ON peroxisomes AND ADD A DIAGRAM FOR A BACTERIA AS WELL BECAUSE THE DESCRIPTIONS ARE FOR BOTH EUK EYUK AND PROK CELLS.

+START BACK OFF ON peroxisomes AND ADD A DIAGRAM FOR A BACTERIA AS WELL BECAUSE THE DESCRIPTIONS ARE FOR BOTH EUK EYUK AND PROK CELLS.

+START BACK OFF ON peroxisomes AND ADD A DIAGRAM FOR A BACTERIA AS WELL BECAUSE THE DESCRIPTIONS ARE FOR BOTH EUK EYUK AND PROK CELLS.

+START BACK OFF ON peroxisomes AND ADD A DIAGRAM FOR A BACTERIA AS WELL BECAUSE THE DESCRIPTIONS ARE FOR BOTH EUK EYUK AND PROK CELLS.

+START BACK OFF ON peroxisomes AND ADD A DIAGRAM FOR A BACTERIA AS WELL BECAUSE THE DESCRIPTIONS ARE FOR BOTH EUK EYUK AND PROK CELLS.

+START BACK OFF ON peroxisomes AND ADD A DIAGRAM FOR A BACTERIA AS WELL BECAUSE THE DESCRIPTIONS ARE FOR BOTH EUK EYUK AND PROK CELLS.

+START BACK OFF ON peroxisomes AND ADD A DIAGRAM FOR A BACTERIA AS WELL BECAUSE THE DESCRIPTIONS ARE FOR BOTH EUK EYUK AND PROK CELLS.

+START BACK OFF ON peroxisomes AND ADD A DIAGRAM FOR A BACTERIA AS WELL BECAUSE THE DESCRIPTIONS ARE FOR BOTH EUK EYUK AND PROK CELLS.

+START BACK OFF ON peroxisomes AND ADD A DIAGRAM FOR A BACTERIA AS WELL BECAUSE THE DESCRIPTIONS ARE FOR BOTH EUK EYUK AND PROK CELLS.

 Recall that eukaryotic cells are organized into membrane-bound sub-compartments called organelles.
 Prokaryotic cells don't have organelles -- everything is free-floating in their cytoplasm.